Lumasonic/Lumasonic/README.md

 ### The Road Here

 Like many ventures, our journey has been marked by both extraordinary breakthroughs and significant challenges.
 The pandemic and subsequent supply chain difficulties tested our resilience, while the evolving market landscape presented obstacles we ultimately could not overcome.
-Despite encouraging signals from potential partners and the continued passion of our community, the financial realities have led us to this crossroads.
+Despite encouraging signals from potential partners and the continued passion of our community, the financial realities led us to this crossroads.

 ### Looking Forward